Indicator plants at VWA for detection of virusses

 Besides the use of indicator plants, from 2021 onwards the NVWA reports having screened the potato germplasm with DAS-ELISA for APLV, APMMV, PBRsV, PVT and PYV.
 Only in 2022 AVB-O was included for this screening method.

-For the test on quarantine viruses leaves are picked when the potato plants are about 25 cm tall.
-Three weeks after inoculation of the indicator plants the results will be available.
-In case of symptoms on the indicator plants the potato plants are retested serologically.
-It is assumed that the indicator plants will also show symptoms on infections with unknown potato viruses.
-Further on, all potato plants are visually inspected.
+For the test on quarantine viruses, leaves are picked when the potato plants are about 25 cm tall.
+Three weeks after inoculation of the indicator plants, the results will be available.
+If symptoms appear on the indicator plants, the potato plants are retested serologically.
+It is assumed that the indicator plants will also show symptoms of infections with unknown potato viruses.
+Additionally, all potato plants are visually inspected.

-For most recent true seed import demands of different countries download a PDF file per country from NVWA (click on "exportland"), only available in Dutch.
-Several countries do not require an import permit (incl. an adapted Plant Health Certificate) for material imported for research purposes.
-Examples of some foreign import requirements: Canada, Chile.
+For the most recent true seed import requirements of different countries, download a PDF file per country from NVWA (click on "export land"), only available in Dutch.
+Several countries do not require an import permit (including an adapted Plant Health Certificate) for material imported for research purposes.
+Examples of some foreign import requirements include Canada and Chile.

 For importing potato germplasm in the Netherlands see (in Dutch): NVWA-import-vergunning, including a link to the import-request-form.

-Within the EU, also the user needs to supply a plant passport, when distributing this germplasm or derived material to other users in the EU, according to Council Directive 2000/29/EC (see page 87).
+Within the EU, the user also needs to supply a plant passport when distributing this germplasm or derived material to other users within the EU, in accordance with Council Directive 2000/29/EC (see page 87).

 EPPO